-People in certain occupations are especially vulnerable, particularly plumbers or heating and air conditioning technicians who have to crawl on their knees in tight spaces and lean on their elbows.
 Certain athletic activities may also prompt the development of olecranon bursitis, such as long holds of the plank position.

 Infection.
 If an injury at the tip of the elbow breaks the skin, such as an insect bite, scrape, or puncture wound, bacteria may get inside the bursa sac and cause an infection.
 The infected bursa produces fluid, redness, swelling, and pain.
 If the infection goes untreated, the fluid may turn to pus.

 Occasionally, the bursa sac may become infected without an obvious injury to the skin.

 Swelling.
 The first symptom of elbow bursitis is often swelling.
 Because the skin on the back of the elbow is loose, a small amount of swelling may not be noticed right away.